 Good morning everyone!
 Welcome to week three of the Journey to Magnificence – February 25-March 3, 2018.
-Last week’s installment can be found here.
+You can find last week’s installment here.
 Last week didn’t really go the way I thought it would.
 A bunch of webinars and free but time-limited video trainings popped up to take over the time I would have otherwise spent on paid-but-access-whenever courses.
 This isn’t a bad thing, by any means, but it goes to show how sometimes (all the times) the best-laid plans get tossed around like confetti and candy at a kid’s piñata party.

 Courses of the Week

 - 21 Day Self-Care Challenge (still going… Finishing on 3/4/18)

 - Jonathan Milligan’s Fast Track Lab 7 day free trial

 - Ruth Soukup’s Blogging Made Simple free video course